How academic researchers, industry

 and patients collaborate in order to fight Type 1 Diabetes.

-INNODIA is a global partnership between 27 academic institutions, 4 industrial partners, a small sized enterprise and 2 patient organisations, bringing their knowledge and experience together with one common goal: "To fight type 1 diabetes".
+INNODIA is a global partnership between 31 academic institutions, 6 industrial partners, a small sized enterprise and 2 patient organizations, bringing their knowledge and experience together with one common goal: "To fight type 1 diabetes".

 The project runs under the framework of the Innovative Medicines Initiative – Joint Undertaking (IMI-JU) with a dedicated governance structure ensuring close interaction, communication and adherence to the objectives and deliverables of the consortium.
 Importantly, INNODIA is closely guided by the patients themselves, through the Patient Advisory Committee, consisting of a group of type 1 diabetes patients and parents, which give continuous feedback on the concept of INNODIA and development of protocols, and are crucial in disseminating the goals of INNODIA to the public.

-Novel research tools, making use of advanced technologies, already available or under development in the different academic partner institutes and pharmaceutical company , will be applied and aim to result in the identification of new disease biomarkers to predict the individual risk for relatives to develop the disease.
+Novel research tools, making use of advanced technologies, already available or under development in the different academic partner institutes and pharmaceutical company, are being applied and aim to result in the identification of new disease biomarkers to predict the individual risk for relatives to develop the disease.
 Also, these biomarkers, which are factors that can be measured in the blood of each individual, may lead to the design of better and more personalized therapies.

 Thanks to the INNODIA research we will be able to better understand the relationship between changes in β-cell function, immune profiles, genetic and environmental factors and their role in the onset of the disease.

-A second major goal of INNODIA is to perform clinical intervention studies leading to novel therapies.
-Here again, pharmaceutical companies being part of INNODIA join forces with leading academic clinical researchers in the development of new therapeutic agents.
+A second major goal of INNODIA is to perform the clinical intervention studies VER-A-T1D, MELD-ATG, CFZ533 and IMPACT, that have started in 2020.
+Here again, pharmaceutical companies being part of INNODIA join forces with leading academic clinical researchers to prove the effectiveness of these potential new therapeutic agents.

-Newly diagnosed type 1 diabetic patients and their relatives are encouraged to participate in this study by taking contact with one of our Clinical Centers throughout Europe.
+Newly diagnosed type 1 diabetic patients and their relatives are encouraged to participate in this study by contacting one of our Clinical Centers throughout Europe.
 If you like to take part in this initiative, please consult our map to select a Center most nearby and complete the registration form so we can contact you.

 The Innovative Medicines Initiative (IMI) initiated by the European Commission has approved an additional section of work on biomarkers and prevention of type 1 diabetes within INNODIA.
 This additional section builds on the strong base of INNODIA and will be called INNODIA HARVEST.
 INNODIA has developed a unique European clinical and fundamental research network for the study of type 1 diabetes (T1D).
 An additional, even more ambitious program is now being proposed in this research network, aimed at 'harvesting' the findings that have already arisen from INNODIA.